-- See ch LS1Except for a sterling stock liquidity bank, the FSA does not consider that a bank needs to hold a stock of liquid (or marketable) assets.
-It is, however, prudent for a bank which has substantial uncovered liabilities to hold some of its assets in a liquid or near-liquid form. - a) Such assets may be held both as part of the day-to-day liquidity management and to "buy time" in the event of a disruption to normal cash flows. - See s10 2 A bank's liquidity policy statement should make clear the contribution which a stock of liquid assets is expected to make to a bank's management of its liquidity.
+Except for a sterling stock liquidity bank, the FSA does not consider that a bank needs to hold a stock of liquid (or marketable) assets.
+It is, however, prudent for a bank which has substantial uncovered liabilities to hold some of its assets in a liquid or near-liquid form.

+- Such assets may be held both as part of the day-to-day liquidity management and to "buy time" in the event of a disruption to normal cash flows. - 2 A bank's liquidity policy statement should make clear the See s10 contribution which a stock of liquid assets is expected to make to a bank's management of its liquidity.